DilipRenkila/awx-helm/README.md

 package manager.
 This chart requires [metrics-server](https://github.com/kubernetes-incubator/metrics-server) be installed in order for the hpa to gather metrics.

+## Pre-Config
+If using ingress.tls (enabled by default) you will need to update the `templates/secrets.yaml` with the base64 encoded crt and key file

 ## Installing the Chart

 To install the chart with the release name `awx` in the `ansible` namespace: